Canada Ranks 14th on the Global Peace Index 2025

 Global investors are always carefully observing conditions described in the IEP's Eight Pillars of Positive Peace, which include [3]:

-These pillars correlate to attaining desirable capital-related outcomes in prosperous business environments.
-Today, more and more investors are looking towards criteria like the Eight Pillars to act as a 'guiding light' on where to put their money.
+These pillars are correlated with achieving desirable capital-related outcomes in prosperous business environments.
+Today, many investors look to criteria similar to the IEP’s Eight Pillars as a 'guiding light' on where to invest their money for it to grow.

 Questions remain: Where should investors put their money for the best results?
 Or, in other words, what are the best sources of supply for the natural resources the world needs?

-- Countries with a low ranking on the GPI that display low levels of social safety and security, high levels of militarization, and high risk of violent internal and external conflicts?
+1. Countries with a low ranking on the GPI that display low levels of social safety and security, high levels of militarization, and a high risk of violent internal and external conflicts?

-The world’s ensuing energy crisis is a prime example of why it matters where we get our natural resources.
-Western countries have learned quickly that over-reliance on unstable and unreliable autocratic regimes for oil and natural gas, for example, can create significant energy shortages with severe and unintended consequences such as deindustrialization, inflation, and other economic hardships.
+The world’s ensuing resource security crisis is a prime example of why it matters where we get our natural resources.
+Western countries have learned quickly that over-reliance on unstable and unreliable autocratic regimes for oil and natural gas, for example, can lead to significant energy shortages with severe and unintended consequences, such as deindustrialization, inflation, and other economic hardships.

-It’s clear that peaceful, reliable, and democratic supply sources like Canada are the better investment choice for the natural resources the world needs today and in the future.
+It’s clear that peaceful, reliable, and democratic supply sources, such as Canada, are the better investment choice for the natural resources the world needs.

 Canada is a "Peaceful" Resource Powerhouse

-With growing global demand for everything from food to energy to minerals to wood, it only makes sense that these materials come from the most peaceful and reliable democratic sources -- from places like Canada with world-class protections for human rights and a continued commitment to advancing important social initiatives worldwide.
+With growing global demand for everything from food to energy to minerals to wood, it makes sense that these materials come from the most peaceful and reliable democratic sources — from places like Canada, which has world-class protections for human rights and a continued commitment to advancing critical social initiatives worldwide.

-Canada, a bastion of global peace and democracy, is the ideal reliable supply source for all of the above.
-There are no ifs, ands, or buts about it.
+Canada, a bastion of global peace and democracy, is a reliable source of supply for all of the above.
+There’s no doubt about it.

 Join Us Today